zalando-stups/documentation/user-guide/deployment.rst

 .. code-block:: bash

     $ cd myapp # enter your application's source folder
+    $ # please remember to generate the "scm-source.json",
+    $ # which must be in your Docker image!
     $ docker build -t pierone.stups.example.org/myteam/myapp:1.0 .
     $ docker push pierone.stups.example.org/myteam/myapp:1.0

-Next you need to create a new deployment definition YAML file:
+Next you need to create a new :ref:`Senza deployment definition YAML <senza-definition>` file:

 .. code-block:: yaml

-    Description: "MyApp version {{Arguments.ImageVersion}}"

     # basic information for generating and executing this definition
     SenzaInfo: